-Jonathan Vargas of South Carolina was 19 years old, but he clearly know how to play Powerball.
+Jonathan Vargas of South Carolina is the youngest Powerball jackpot winner.
+He was only 19 years old at the time, but he clearly knew how to play Powerball.
 He matched all the 6 winning numbers for a $35.3 million Powerball jackpot back in May 2008.
 But this was no mere coincidence.
 Jonathan told the press that he owes his prize to God.

 He said that he was at work on a construction site when he had a vision.
 He said that he saw the winning numbers for the Powerball in his head and that he rushed to write them down.
 The only thing that he could find was a napkin, so he called his mother to write down the numbers so that he could play them later.

 The winning numbers for the $35.3 million prize were 12-14-15-21-43/ 30.
 All of the main numbers, which appeared in Jonathan’s vision are the ages that his siblings and his mother were turning at the time.
 As for the Powerball number, he saw it as the expiry date on a carton.

 Jonathan was off to a good start.
 “Investing money was very important.
 I have my family to protect and help secure their futures.”, he said during the press conference.
 He kept true to his promise and went on to invest his Powerball money to create “Wrestlicious”, a wrestling show featuring scantily-clad women.